SpenceKonde/DxCore/README.md

 ### digital I/O functions use old function signatures.
 They return and expect uint8_t (byte) values, not enums like the official megaavr board package does.
 Like classic AVR cores, constants like `LOW`, `HIGH`, etc are simply #defined to appropriate values.
 The use of enums instead broke many common Arduino programming idioms and existing code, increased flash usage, lowered performance, and made optimization more challenging.
 While the enum implementation made language design purists comfortable, and provided error checking for newbies - because you couldn't pass anything  that wasn't a PinState to a digital I/O function, and would get that error checking if - as a newbie - you accidentally got careless.
 A compatibility layer was added to the official core - but then that got rid of what was probably the most compelling benefit, the fact that it did generate an error for new users to train them away from common Arduino practices like passing 1 or 0 to digitalWrite, `if(digitalRead(pin))` and the like.
 This change also had the perverse effect of making PinMode(pin,OUTPUT), an obvious typo of pinMode(pin,OUTPUT) into valid syntax (comma operator turns pin,OUTPUT into OUTPUT, and it returns a new PinMode of value OUTPUT...), instead of a syntax error - took me hours to find a simple typo!
 Anyway - the enums are not present here, and they never will be; this is the case with [MegaCoreX](https://github.com/MCUdude/MegaCoreX) and [DxCore](https://github.com/SpenceKonde/DxCore) as well.

+### analogReadResolution() is different
+Official AVR boards do not have analogReadResolution.
+Official ARM-based boards do, but the implementation is very different- they allow specifying any number from 1 to 32, and will shift the reading as required (padding it with zeros if a resolution higher than the hardware is capable of is specified).
+I dislike conceptually the idea of the core presenting values as if it has more information than it does, and in any event, on these resource constrained 8-bit microcontrollers, the code to create rounded or padded numbers with 1-32 bits is an extravagance we cannot afford, and the overhead of that should not be imposed on the vast majority of users who just want to read at the maximum resolution the hardware suopports, or 10 bits for code compatibility with classic AVRs.
+Since analogReadResolution() accepts a wide range of values on the official boards that have it, it does not need to report success or failure.

+### As of 1.3.3, SerialEvent is removed
+SerialEvent was an ill-conceived mess.
+I added support for it not knowing that the mess had already been deprecated; when I heard that it was, I wasted no time in fully removing it. if ENABLE_SERIAL_EVENT is de

 # Instruction Set (AVRe/AVRe+ vs AVRxt)
 The classic AVR devices all use the venerable `AVRe` (ATtiny) or `AVRe+` (ATmega) instruction set (`AVRe+` differs from `AVRe` in that it has hardware multiplication and supports devices with more than 64k of flash).
 Modern AVR devices (with the exception of ones with minuscule flash and memory, such as the ATtiny10, which use the reduced core `AVRrc`), these parts use the latest iteration of the AVR instruction set: `AVRxt`.
 This adds no new instructions (unlike `AVRxm`, the version used by the XMega devices, which adds ), but a small number of instructions have improved execution time, and one has slower execution time.
 This distinction is unimportant for 99.9% of users - but if you happen to be working with hand-tuned assembly (or are using a library that does so, and are wondering why the timing is messed up), the changes are: